jonathantemplin/LinnMemorialLecture2017/index.md

 ## Test Scores with Error

-Sometimes there is a little of error in scores...
+Sometimes there is a little error in scores...

 <img src="assets/img/scorenarrow.png" class="center" width ="100%">